didil/paperlb/README.md

 # PaperLB
-A kubernetes load balancer operator implementation.
+A kubernetes network load balancer operator implementation.

 **THIS SOFTWARE IS WORK IN PROGRESS / ALPHA RELEASE AND IS NOT MEANT FOR USAGE IN PRODUCTION SYSTEMS**